Readers Question: What do you understand by the terms ‘monetary policy’ and ‘fiscal policy’? Explain with reference to a country of your choice:-

 a) How these policies have been used by the government to try to achieve its objectives

-- Fiscal policy is the attempt to influence the level of economic activity through changing taxation and government spending – More on Fiscal Policy
+- Fiscal policy is the attempt to influence the level of economic activity through changing taxation and government spending.
+Fiscal policy influences the level of government borrowing. – More on Fiscal Policy

 - Strong economic growth, but, not inflationary growth.
-Increasing long run trend rate of growth
+I

 - Reduce unemployment

-- Avoid large deficit on current account balance of payments
+- Avoid large deficit on the current account balance of payments.

-In the UK, Monetary policy has been given to the Bank of England.
-Therefore, the Bank of England has independence in setting interest rates.
+In the UK, Monetary policy has been given to the Monetary Policy Committee of the Bank of England.
+Interest rates used to be set by the chancellor, but in 1997 the Bank of England was given independence to set interest rates.
 The government only set the inflation target of 2% inflation.

 If the MPC predict inflation will rise above the inflation target then they will increase interest rates.
 Higher interest rates reduce demand and prevent the economy expanding too fast.